 Where would you like to go from here onward?

-We want to be recognized in the industry not only in Hungary but worldwide, so participate in or make own projects that reach more and more people and get a positive reception.
+We want to be recognized in the industry not only in Hungary but worldwide, so participate in or make own projects that reach more and more people and get positive reception.
 We always did this kind of work because we love the artistic part of it, also because we need the diversity of the tasks that always comes with the projects.
-In our team there are no strict job descriptions for the members, everyone can feed their creative desires if they want it, participate in a project in every aspect.
+In our team there are no strict job-descriptions for the members, everyone can feed their creative desires if they want it, participate in a project in every aspect.